The ultimate guide to hiring an apprentice for trade businesses

 The government provides financial support to train your apprentice

-With your work being done by apprentices and the government paying for their training, it’s a real win-win for you.
+Apprentices support you with your work, and the government pays for their training, so it’s a real win-win for you.

 There are apprenticeship incentives that are currently being offered by the government for anyone hiring an apprentice.

 Apprentices can be trained to meet your standards

 Apprentices don’t have any bad habits to unlearn!